Skip to main content

 update-db-obj-prop

-Update documented extended properties (only SQL Server) from JSON files under ./docs directory to database.
-Updated schemas are listed in metadata_allowed_schemas.
+Update documented extended properties (only SQL Server) from JSON files under ./docs/db_objects directory to database.
+Use metadata_allowed_schemas to define which schema-scoped objects are documented.
+The format of the JSON files is the same as defined in update-file-obj-prop.

 test